keshavkishor/COVID-DATA-INSPECTION/README.md

 Use the below link to convert your files from .xlsx to .csv format
 Link: https://cloudconvert.com/xlsx-to-csv

-After this upload the data(.csv format) in MySQL workbench and
+After this upload the data(.csv format) in MySQL workbench and run the commands givem in Covid Data Code file.